 What is AI alignment?

-Informally, AI alignment means making an AI system’s goals line up with yours.
+Informally, AI alignment means making an AI’s goals line up with some target set of values, such as those of its creators.1

 A simple model